 - Paintable: It can be painted, thus giving you a huge range of style choices.

 - Resale Values: Fiber-cement increases your home's resale value.

 You Will Not Like This:

 - Cost Compared To Vinyl.
 Fiber-cement is 20% more expensive than vinyl siding.

 - Brittle: While fiber-cement has durability advantages over vinyl siding (i.e., it will not bend and warp) it is a brittle product that will crack with sufficient impact.

 - Paintable: How can paintability be both a positive and a negative?
 In contrast to vinyl siding's baked-in color, fiber-cement does need to be repainted from time to time.
 Exterior painting is difficult and expensive.

 - No DIY: Typically not a do-it-yourself job.
 In truth, most types of siding should be installed by professionals, but fiber-cement more so.

 Fiber cement siding will not completely protect you from fire.
 But it will slow down the progress of the fire, giving you time to escape.

-Thickness of the fiber cement siding has a bearing on its fire rating.
-Average HardiePlank has what is referred to as a "1 hour fire rating."
+The thickness of the fiber cement siding has a bearing on its fire rating.
+Average HardiePlank has what is referred to as a "1-hour fire rating."
 James Hardie Industries has a good analogy for this.
 Imagine a frying plan on a hot stove.
 The pan protects the food from direct flame, but the food can still cook.